 There are also health conditions like asthma that can lead to rapid breathing and a lack of air, and since asthma and related conditions are scary, that can also cause anxiety.

 It's important to note that you should always visit a doctor if you feel like lack of air is a problem.
-Even though it is an extremely common anxiety symptom, there is simply little reason to leave something like this to chance.
+Even though it is a common anxiety symptom, there is simply little reason to leave something like this to chance.
 See a doctor, and rule out any potentially more dangerous issues that may be causing these same symptoms first, that way you can rest your mind a little bit on your heart and lung health.

 How Severe is Your Anxiety?

-Find out the severity of your anxiety and how to reduce your anxiety forever with my free 7 minute anxiety test.
+Find out the severity of your anxiety and how to reduce your anxiety forever with my free 7-minute anxiety test.